manigandham/serilog-sinks-googlecloudlogging/README.md

 `UseSourceContextAsLogName` | | True | The log name for a log entry will be set to the [SourceContext](https://github.com/serilog/serilog/wiki/Writing-Log-Events#source-contexts) property if it's available.
 `UseJsonOutput` | | False | Structured logging can be sent as text with labels or as a JSON object, details below.

-### Output Type
+#### Output Type

-Serilog uses structured logging so each log statement has a formatting template with attached properties which are then combined to create the final output.
-When `UseJsonOutput` is false, the final output is rendered as the `TextPayload` in GCP logs with any properties serialized as string key/value labels.
+Serilog uses structured logging, which means each log statement has a formatting template with attached properties that are combined to create the final output.
+When `UseJsonOutput` is false, the final output is sent as the `TextPayload` to GCP logs with any properties serialized as string key/value labels.

-To maintain the datatypes and structure as much as possible, set `UseJsonOutput` to true and the log statement will be serialized and sent as the `JsonPayload` instead.
-This is slightly slower but helpful for querying child properties or numbers in the Log Viewer, and will also capture property names when they have null values.
+If you want to maintain data types, set `UseJsonOutput` to true and the output will be sent as the `JsonPayload` with log structure intact as much as possible.
+This is slightly slower but helpful for querying child properties or numeric values in the Log Viewer, and will also capture property names even if they have null values.

+---

 ### Viewing Logs